Information-Processing/chat-bot/labs/lab_logbook/lab2_logbook.md

       * Higher fidelity of audio while maintaining the same resource usage of the standard configuration
       * Failures observed: If we kept the multiplier at 2 while running decimation 32, the buffer filled in 2.5 seconds (instead of 5)
       * Matched timing: With the multiplier at 4, we achieved high-fidelity recording with stable timing.

+  ## Attempt of pcm-to-pdm conversion

+  In order to increase efficiency within in signal processing, we attempted to extend our hardware design to allow for pcm-to-pdm conversion, ensuring that signals, such as the 16-bit signal from the gtts input, could be modulated into 1-bit signals whilst maintaining the quality of the signaal.
+Given the two pcm signals we have preent are both clean signals, i.e. have been filtered already, we only have to deal with the modulation of the signals.
+We chose to use a second-order sigma-delta modulator for reasons such as:
+  - providing a high snr
+  - efficiently transforming 32/16 bit pcm signals to 1-bit pcm signals without inroducing much noise
+  - the use of a sigma-delta mdulator in the software shoown in lab3, this takes a while to do in software and hence can advance the time taken to obtain these signals if passed through hardware

+**sigma delta photo**

+---

+The `sigmadelta.v` modulator was built with the following contsrictions accounted for:

+- 2-bit overshoot - allowing for